 The County Charter does not address the effect of NIFA's powers during a control period under the NIFA Act on the provisions described above.
 See "MONITORING AND OVERSIGHT - External - NIFA" herein for information regarding NIFA's powers with respect to the multi-year financial plan during a control period.
-See "COUNTY FINANCIAL CONDITION - 2016 Budget and 2016-2019 Multi-Year Financial Plan" herein for a description of NIFA's actions with respect to the 2016-2019 Multi-Year Financial Plan.
-See "LITIGATION - Other Litigation" herein for a description of litigation regarding the adoption of the 2015 Budget and 2015-2018 Multi-Year Financial Plan.
+See "COUNTY FINANCIAL CONDITION - 2017 Budget and 2017-2020 Multi-Year Financial Plan" herein for a description of NIFA's actions with respect to the 2017-2020 Multi-Year Financial Plan.